MRU-F2025-COMP3504/3504-term-project-visible/docs/dev-guide.md

         dotnet dev-certs https --export-path secrets/visible.client.pem --format Pem --no-password

+- The application also implements authorization using JWT tokens.
+You will need to create two additional secret files in the `secrets` directory:
+  - **JwtIssuer**: for development purposes, this can be set to _localhost_.
+  - **JwtKey**: this file needs to contain a secret that is at least 256 bits long.
+[Jwt.io](https://www.jwt.io/) can provide a sample string that meets this criteria.

 - Once you have created the file, start the Docker containers by running the following command:

         docker compose up --build --watch